 Book A Librarian

-Need computer, smartphone, or job help from one of our librarians?
-You can make an hour-long appointment for one-on-one help.
+Need computer, smartphone, or job help?
+Our librarians will connect you with the right resources and organizations to assist you.
 Call or text 504-224-8720, fill out our Book a Librarian form, or visit any Library location and ask a staff member to help you sign up.Book A Librarian Now